ChrisChinchilla/Chip-Shop/manual.md

 There are times when you need a cash injection into your company to keep wages paid or push forward for a big release.
 If you decide to make use of an income stream, place a counter representing your colour into the income stream of choice and follow the instructions written there.
 Players may only take advantage of income streams **three** times in the game and all will have some kind of negative affect on your company in the short or long term.
 If a player has already taken three income streams then they may take no more.

+##### Release product(s)

+If you are ready to release a product then one staff token needs to be placed in the 'release specialist' square.
+You can use this action to release any number of products.

 #### 5\.
 Update products and scores

 In this phase the status of products are updated and scores adjusted.

-In current turn order players take the following steps:
+In turn order players take the following steps:

+1. If a player no longer has enough resources available for an intended action, before release they can exchange **three money for one resource** of their choice.
-1. If a player is ready to build a product, **discard all the resources allocated to it** and move the product card from the player factory into the public playing area.
+2. If a player is ready to build a product, **discard all the resources allocated to it** and move the product card from the player factory into the public playing area.
+You need to have a **minimum of one of each resource**.
-2. Add piles of money tokens equal to the number of turns the product will remain in play (marketing resources allocated), with each pile containing tokens equal to the profits per turn score (players current loyalty score).
+3. Add piles of money tokens equal to the number of turns the product will remain in play (marketing resources allocated), with each pile containing tokens equal to the profits per turn score (players current loyalty score).
-3. Adjust scores based on the product(s) built.
+4. Adjust scores based on the product(s) built.
 Any revenue the product brings doesn't occur until the beginning of the next turn.

 #### 6\.
 End of the Year

 This final phase is an admin phase, with players checking that various rules are still in check, paying wages, checking products are still current and other tasks.

-In current turn order, players should undertake these tasks:
+In turn order, players should undertake these tasks:

 1. If an already built product has no remaining piles of money, move it to the game discard pile.
 If the product has accessories attached to it, then also move those to the discard pile.
+2. If any products are irrelevant, then lose one loyalty point and one money per product.
-2. If your longevity score is 12 or more, from the current turn onward, you need to pay your personalities wages.
+3. If your longevity score is **12** or more, from the current turn onward, you need to pay your personalities wages.
 Discard the money to the bank.
-3. Ensure you have at least one money available, if not, you are declared bankrupt.
+4. Ensure you have at least one money available, if not, you are declared bankrupt.
+5. Ensure you have at least one personalty, if not, you are out of the game.
-4. Determine turn order for the next turn.
+6. Determine turn order for the next turn.
 This is in order of longevity score, from lowest to highest.
 In the event of a tie for longevity score, then highest loyalty score wins, if this ties, then use the turn order from last turn.

 **Note**: If a player is unable to pay costs, they must take an immediate income stream action to cover their costs.
 If this isn't possible, they are declared bankrupt.